mariohaya/ticker2csv/README.md

 # ticker2csv
-Don't go through the hassle of manually copy+pasting data from Yahoo Finance, or worse, paying for Yahoo Finance Gold.
+Don't go through the hassle of manually copy+pasting data from Yahoo Finance, or worse, paying for Yahoo Finance.

 A simple Python script that fetches Yahoo Finance data for one or more tickers and exports it to a CSV file.
 Enter one or multiple tickers and it will export the results directly to a `.csv` file.
 Requires `yfinance`